Glossary

 Why Current Yield Matters for Investors

-Understanding current yield is vital for several reasons:
+Understanding it is vital for several reasons:

 1. Income Assessment: It provides a quick measure of the income an investor can expect from a security based on its current price.